wikimedia/labs-tools-Isa/README.md

 - run ``` npm run build-fr-json ``` to convert the .po file to json for use in JavaScript translations.
 Note: generalised system still to be finalised for adding new languages

+# Testing the application

+- To run tests from the applications root directory, use the command `nose2 -v tests.<test_module_name>`

+- To get a blueprint's coverage, run following commands:

+    - From the applications root directory, run `coverage run -m unittest discover`
+    - Then run `coverage report -m isa/<blueprint_name>/*.py>`